ckflight/IQ_Modulation_Simulations/README.md

 - Spectrum shows sinc-like shape due to rectangular pulse
 - Ideal for low-complexity applications

+### Explanation:
+In BPSK, each bit is represented by a phase of the carrier signal: bit 1 maps to 0° phase (cosine wave), bit 0 maps to 180° phase (inverted cosine).
+This means only the in-phase (I) component is used; the quadrature (Q) channel remains zero.
+The modulation effectively flips the amplitude of the cosine carrier, causing a phase shift of π radians.
+Because of this simple phase inversion, BPSK is robust and easy to implement.

 ### Output:
 - Time-domain waveform (real-valued)
 - Frequency spectrum